jfasch/jfasch-home/trainings/material/soup/sysprog/scheduling/basics.rst

   * Core kernel subsystem
   * Assigns CPU resources to *runnable* tasks (tasks that do *not* wait for anything; e.g. network I/O, timer)
-  * Task: process or thread; kernel makes no difference
+  * Task: process or thread; kernel makes no difference (see :doc:`processes-and-threads` for difference and motivation)

 * *Timeslicing*